-DBTune V6 supports the preservation of existing vertical and horizontal partitioning.
-Existing partitions are resized, and storage parameters are tuned based on the specific type of data and number of records, associated with each individual partition being tuned.
+- The preservation of existing vertical and horizontal partitioning by default.
+Existing partitions are resized, and storage parameters are tuned based on the specific type of data and CURRENT number of records, associated with each individual partition being tuned. - 2) The DBA may over-ride the default partitioning behavior by manually editing the modpad file so specific user selected values (for example, specific record counts, % growth, etc) for each of the existing partitions are utilized.

-Partitioning is an extremely application specific feature, and as such DBTune relies on the DBA and/or application designer to have previously assigned the proper limits to the partitioned objects.
+Partitioning is an extremely application specific feature, and as such DBTune relies on the DBA and/or application designer to have previously assigned the proper limits/selection criteria to the partitioned objects.